DerEasy/QuickList/README.md

 C++ implementation of a Doubly Linked List, but with drastically improved search, insertion and deletion by index speed.

 ### Advantages:
-- Can hold huge amounts of nodes (even millions) and retain remarkable efficiency when searching, inserting or deleting by index
+- Can hold huge amounts of nodes (even millions) and retain remarkable efficiency when searching, inserting or deleting by index (explained below)
 - Also suitable for small lists, albeit requiring more memory percentually
-- Extra memory usage in percent decreases with the amount of objects in the list
+- Extra memory usage in percent decreases with the amount of nodes in the list
-- Works exactly the same as a normal List on the surface, although its inner workings make for much better performance
+- Works exactly the same as a normal List on the surface/for the programmer, although its inner workings make for much better performance, thus it includes all uses and advantages of Lists, but with severely weakened disadvantages
-- Generally a good replacement for normal Lists when not coding for embedded systems etc
+- Generally a good replacement for normal Lists when not coding for embedded systems/a little extra memory is not a problem etc

 ### Disadvantages:
-- Slightly higher memory usage
+- Slightly higher memory usage (explained below)
 - Degrades to a normal list when size is < 10
 - Keeping the efficiency high requires rebuilding the JumpList when the QuickList exceeds/subceeds its current critical size, which is a costly one-time operation, but pays off by its results
+- Technically still O(n) time complexity, although much, much less dramatic

+#### Hint:
+Due to the nature of data structures in general, operations by value cannot be sped up, as you would always need to iterate every node and check its value.
+This cannot be mitigated, so the QuickList has identical performance compared to a normal List regarding these operations.

 ## How it works
 ### JumpList